ModiaSim/Modia.jl/docs/src/index.md

 Bug fixes

+- If unitless=true, units in instantiatedModel.evaluatedParameters are removed.

 - The unit macro is kept in the generated code and is no longer expanded.
 For example, `u"N"`, is kept in the code that is displayed with `logCode=true` (previously, this was expanded and the unit was displayed in the code as `N` which is not correct Julia code).

+- Function `ModiaLang.firstInitialOfAllSegments(..)` now correctly returns true for the first call of the getDerivatives function during the simulation.

 ### Version 0.10.0